 __ 1-1) Compare the premises underlying this nonprofit Web site with your beliefs.

 __ 1-25) Verify your new knowledge about

 If you have questions or comments on these Module-1 ideas, please

 This basic education will prepare you to (a) assess yourself and your

-significant effects from the [wounds + unawareness] cycle, and (b)
+significant effects from the [wounds + unawareness] cycle, and to (b)

 decide whether to reduce the impacts.
 That will promote